MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/OS-Features/Security.md

 Microsoft Azure includes tools to safeguard data according to your company's security and compliance needs.
 To learn more, visit [Azure Security](https://azure.microsoft.com/overview/security/)

-### Key Vault
-[Azure Key Vault](https://docs.microsoft.com/azure/key-vault/general/basic-concepts) is a cloud service for securely storing and accessing secrets.
-A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.
-Key Vault service supports two types of containers: vaults and managed HSM pools.
-Vaults support storing software and HSM-backed keys, secrets, and certificates.
-Managed HSM pools only support HSM-backed keys.
-See [Azure Key Vault REST API overview](https://docs.microsoft.com/azure/key-vault/general/about-keys-secrets-certificates) for complete details.

-### Policy-Based Access Control
-The combination of Azure RBAC and Azure Policy provides full scope control in Azure.

-There are a few key differences between [Azure Policy and Azure role-based access control (Azure RBAC)](https://docs.microsoft.com/azure/governance/policy/overview#azure-policy-and-azure-rbac).
-Azure Policy evaluates state by examining properties on resources that are represented in Resource Manager and properties of some Resource Providers.
-Azure Policy doesn't restrict actions (also called operations).
-Azure Policy ensures that resource state is compliant to your business rules without concern for who made the change or who has permission to make a change.

-Azure RBAC focuses on managing [user actions](https://docs.microsoft.com/azure/role-based-access-control/resource-provider-operations) at different scopes.
-If control of an action is required, then Azure RBAC is the correct tool to use.
-Even if an individual has access to perform an action, if the result is a non-compliant resource, Azure Policy still blocks the create or update.

-### IP-based Blocking
-With the location condition in Conditional Access, you can control access to your cloud apps based on the network location of a user.
-The location condition is commonly used to block access from countries/regions where your organization knows traffic should not come from.
-More information about the location condition in Conditional Access can be found in the article, [What is the location condition in Azure Active Directory Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition)

 ## Response
 Microsoft has all the tooling to provide immediate support and assistance.